bmilcs/odin-javascript-final-project/src/README.md

   - [x] If a new special by a favorite comedian is released:
   - [x] Add a db entry users/{id}/notifications: []

-For email notifications:

-- [ ] Setup another database collection for email notifications OR store the info in RAM to execute after fetching all specials
-  - [ ] /notifications/pending/user-email: { specials: [] }

 Additional notifications:

 - [ ] Check release date of specials: if release date = today, send notification